 On the theme of technology, Kadian had an obsession with Apple products and produced a number of associated podcasts and videos, available on iTunes (read more here).

 The Kadian Observatory was officially opened during a naming ceremony on Parents’ Day, 28 June 2014.
-It is now used by students and teachers, particularly as part of the Activities' and Sixth Form Enrichment programmes.
+It has since been used by students and teachers, particularly as part of the Activities' and Sixth Form Enrichment programmes.

 The Kadian Observatory Fund is an endowment that supports the following activities: